Configure Single Workflow Line

 Step 3

-From the 'Phone Lines' section, choose the phone line that you wish to configure.
+From the Lines & Workflows section, click on the phone line that you wish to configure.

 Please note that your account may have one or many phone lines.